-When considering systematic and statistical uncertainties, we compute a covariance matrix to describe the distance uncertainties such that {\bf $C = D_{\rm stat} + C_{\rm sys}$} \citep{Conley11}.
-The first term, D$_{\rm stat}$, is the purely diagonal matrix, where the diagonal elements correspond to the individual SN distance uncertainties given by Equation~\ref{stat}.
-The systematic component, C$_{\rm sys}$, can be described as the summation over each systematic uncertainty such that
+D$_{\rm stat}$ is the purely diagonal matrix, where the diagonal elements correspond to the individual SN {\red distance modulus uncertainties} given by Equation~\ref{stat}.
+The systematic component, $C_{\rm sys}$, can be described as the summation over each systematic uncertainty such that